SaerTrial/SaerTrial.github.io/_posts/2024-12-14-static-program-analysis.md

 ## Constant Propagation

 At the moment when I am writing down here, I look back constant propagation and fail in figuring out the meaning of top and bottom elements.
 Since it belongs to must analysis, as of my understanding, the bottom element should represent that none of variable must hold a constant, which sounds unsafe but is wrong.
 Is there anything or information I miss out on?
 So, I review its question - "given a variable x at program point p, determine whether x holds a constant at p?", and then realize that variables need to be defined and initialized before hold a constant. "all vars must hold a constant" could be reduced to a more unsafe level, meaning that all vars are undefined and uninitialized at any program point, and this statement is reflected on the top element.
-In regards to the bottom one, "none of var must hold a constant" is safe by not counting any wrong judgement in but useless.
-Therefore, its lattice preview is like a diamond, which indicates that a defined and initialized variable is able to hold a constant.
+In regards to the bottom one, "none of var must hold a constant" is safe by making any wrong judgement according to the asked question but useless.
+Its data fact set does not contain any wrong variable that does not hold a constant, thus there is no any false positive, which satisfies completeness.
+Its lattice preview is like a diamond, which indicates that a defined and initialized variable is able to hold a constant.

 ![Image alt]({{ site.baseurl }}/assets/image/2024-12-14-static-program-analysis/constant_propagation.png
  "lattice preview of constant propagation").

 Constant propagation is considered as crucial and takes up three assignments throughout this course.
 Especially, the previous assignment is a foundation to the later one, which is well-organized.
 The first one is a simple one, where students implement it against its algorithm in slides; the second one is more complicated and requires students to implement interprocedural constant propagation, where transition of data facts to a method call needs to be considered; the third one is pretty interesting and more practical, where students are asked to deal with instance field access, array access, and static field access using alias analysis, which works out by using pointer analysis results.

-Its application could be compiler optimization, or deal loop detection, etc.
+Its applications include compiler optimization, and deal loop detection, etc.

 ## Pointer Analysis